-Prior to this, I was a member of the Networked Systems and Data Science Lab at the University of Birmingham, funded by the LASAGNE (multi-LAyer SpAtiotemporal Generalized NEtworks) EU project, and a visiting researcher at UCL Geography where I was a member of the Geospatial Analytics and Computing Group.
+Prior to joining the University of Exeter, I was a member of the Networked Systems and Data Science Lab at the University of Birmingham, funded by the LASAGNE (multi-LAyer SpAtiotemporal Generalized NEtworks) EU project, and a visiting researcher at UCL Geography where I was a member of the Geospatial Analytics and Computing Group.
 Even further back, I was a lecturer and researcher in the School of Computer Science & Informatics at Cardiff University, where I also completed my PhD Periodic patterns in human mobility in 2013.
 You can find more about my research and publications and previous teaching duties on this website.

 If you would like to contact me, mattjw [at] mattjw (dot) net is usually the best option.
-However, for matters relating to research and academia, please use m.williams3 [at] exeter (dot) ac(dot) uk.
+For matters relating to research and academia, please use m.williams3 [at] exeter (dot) ac(dot) uk.

 In my other time I pursue interests both inside and outside computer science, some of which I talk about on my blog.
 The Output page covers some of the activities (such as projects and talks) that emerge from these interests.